WINE 7000 - Learning Discoveries in Wine

 General Course Information

-Course Code WINE 7000 Course Learning Discoveries in Wine Coordinating Unit Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Course Description This course involves direct interaction between students and wine industry and academic experts, thus allowing students to engage with these mentors in order to develop an indepth understanding of the relevance and importance of their respective contributions to the wine industry nationally and internationally.
-These mentors will share real life wine experiences and insights with students in small group settings and assist them to understand, quite intimately, some of the important areas of wine related business and academic persuits underpinning industry success.
+Course Code WINE 7000 Course Learning Discoveries in Wine Coordinating Unit Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours Available for Study Abroad and Exchange Y Course Description This course involves direct interaction between students and wine industry and academic experts, thus allowing students to engage with these mentors in order to develop an in-depth understanding of the relevance and importance of their respective contributions to the wine industry nationally and internationally.
+These mentors will share real life wine experiences and insights with students in small group settings and assist them to understand, quite intimately, some of the important areas of wine related business and academic pursuits underpinning industry success.
 These mentors will include staff at the university (across disciplines), visiting academics and be drawn from industry and government.
 The outcomes will be individual research reports and reflective journals.
 Students will also have the opportunity to explore their particular areas of interest as related to the expertise of the mentors involved.

 The full timetable of all activities for this course can be accessed from Course Planner.1.3 COURSE TIMETABLE